Reverse Discrimination Lawyers

-Similarly, the Pennsylvania Human Relations Act protects Pennsylvania workers from discrimination on the basis of race, color, religious creed, ancestry, age or national origin.
+Similarly, the Pennsylvania Human Relations Act (PHRA) protects Pennsylvania workers from discrimination on the basis of race, color, religious creed, ancestry, age or national origin.

 These laws protect against discrimination in all areas of employment, including hiring decisions, promotions, demotions, wages and benefits, and termination.

-What is “reverse discrimination”?
+What is “Reverse Discrimination”?